Internet security awareness

-Internet security awareness or Cyber security awareness refers to how much end-users know about the cyber security threats their networks face, the risks they introduce and mitigating security best practices to guide their behavior.
+Internet security awareness or cyber security awareness is how much end-users know about the cyber security threats their networks face, the risks they introduce, and mitigating security best practices to guide their behavior.
 End users are considered the weakest link and the primary vulnerability within a network.
 Since end-users are a major vulnerability, technical means to improve security are not enough.
 Organizations could also seek to reduce the risk of the human element (end users).
 This could be accomplished by providing security best practice guidance for end users' awareness of cyber security.
 Employees could be taught about common threats and how to avoid or mitigate them.
+This is part of information security awareness and security awareness in general.

-Cyber security awareness, training, education
+Training and education

 A cyber security risk mitigating end user program could consist of a combination of multiple approaches including cyber security awareness, cyber security training, and cyber security education.
-According to, and adopted from, see the below table that provides a comparison of the approaches.
+The below table that provides a comparison of the approaches.